- View Offline

-Hi!
-I am Jeff Sengstack, the author of Soundbooth CS5 Essential Training.
-Soundbooth CS5 lets you record, edit, optimize and enhance audio.
+- Hi, I'm Jeff Sengstack, the author of Soundbooth CS5 Essential Training.
+Soundbooth CS5 lets you record, edit, optimize, and enhance audio.
 In the upcoming tutorials, I explain the entire Soundbooth workflow.
-I help you get a handle on analog and digital audio, show you how to set up the newest recording hardware, and take you through some basic audio edits like trimming, fading and panning clips.
-If your audio has clicks or other noises that you might hear on old vinyl records, for example, I show you how to remove those unwanted sounds.
-If you want to give your audio some specialized qualities like reverb, a deep, booming bass or some strange distortions, I go over all the effects Soundbooth has to offer.
+I help you get a handle on analog and digital audio, show you how to set up and use recording hardware, and take you through some basic audio edits, like trimming, fading, and panning clips.
+If your audio has clicks or other noises, that you might hear on old vinyl records for example, I show you how to remove those unwanted sounds.
+If you wanna give your audio some specialized qualities, like reverb, a deep, booming bass, or some strange distortions, I go over all the effects Soundbooth has to offer.

-I use the professionally recorded multitrack studio session to show you how to mix several instrumental and vocal tracks into a pleasing stereo blend.
+I use the professionally recorded multi-track studio session to show you how to mix several instrumental and vocal tracks into a pleasing stereo blend.
 With Soundbooth CS5, you can now access more than 120 music scores.
 Soundbooth has more than 10,000 sound effects.
-I give you tips on how to track down what will work for your project, and then how to edit and mix them with your other audio clips.
+I give you tips on how to track down what will work for your project and then how to edit and mix them with your other audio clips.
 Soundbooth gives you a lot of creative latitude and some easy to use controls, so let's start making music together.